Frequently Asked Questions

 Looking at it, you might not think our 10" cake will serve 30 people.
 But when you look at it like a dart board, you can easily see how you can get 30 (or more) servings out the cake.
 First cut into the cake about two inches from the edge, then cut into the cake parallel to the edge of the cake two inches in and follow the curve of the cake around creating a ring (like the outer ring of a dart board).
 Don't go all the way around to start, just go around a quarter of the way.
 Now, cut slices of cake from this outer ring.
 Once you've gone all the way around, cut the rest of the cake the same way.

 Do you do sheet cakes?

 Your special occasion requires a special cake, and even no occasion requires a special cake.
 Round cakes are just nicer, and offer more opportunity for creativity and flavor and texture combinations.
-They also take up less room in your fridge.
+They also take up less room in your fridge and ours.
 For additional servings for wedding cakes, we opt for additional undecorated round cakes so that your guests get pieces that all look the same, and look as though they came from the displayed cake.

 What is your delivery area?

 Delivery possible to Seattle, Shoreline, Edmonds, Kirkland, Bellevue.
 Issaquah and Redmond are available with added notice.
 Delivery charges may apply.

 Do you ship?